Overtime gets $9.5M to build a new style of sports network that young people will actually watch

 ESPN may be going from a sure-fire cable bounty to something that needs a little more flexibility in a cord-cutting era — like launching a new streaming service in 2018.
 But an even more troublesome trend may be emerging among younger sports fans, according to Overtime CEO Dan Porter: they just aren’t getting the content the way they want it.

-Indeed, a recent study by the NCAA found attendance at college football games for FBS schools fell 3% year-over-year as it seems clearer that the traditional way of presenting sports — live games, roundtables like SportCenter, and even the stadium experience (with potentially bad cell service) — may need some kind of tweaking.
+Indeed, a recent study by the NCAA found attendance at college football games for FBS schools fell 3% year-over-year as it seems clearer that the traditional way of presenting sports — live games, roundtables like SportsCenter, and even the stadium experience (with potentially bad cell service) — may need some kind of tweaking.
 That’s Porter and Zack Weiner’s hope with Overtime, a new network that’s creating sports content geared toward a younger audience that’s more closely tied with storytelling of younger players.
 Overtime has raised $9.5 million led by Andreessen Horowitz, as well as a number of new investors including the Golden State Warriors’ forward Kevin Durant (naturally) and a huge host of others.
-The full list of of investors is at the bottom, because it is quite long.
+The full list of investors is at the bottom, because it is quite long.

 “What I found was, if we could find a way to get this younger audience, that would be super valuable and be an amazing way to start a brand new sports network,” Porter said.
 “Through a lot of experimentation, we found these young audiences were really connected to these young kids who might be professionals in 12 to 24 months.
 No one had never built a national platform.
 Some of them, because they’re the first generation of digital-native athletes, have hundreds of thousands of followers — more than professional athletes.
 There’s a whole kind of interest around them and subculture around them.”